ErpNetDocs/tech/modules/crm/pos/fiscal-receipt-template.md

 ## Defining a template for a document type

-Now that you've created a template, you are ready to link it to a document template.
+Now that you've created a template, you are ready to link it to a document type.

 1. Navigate to a document, e.g. a sales order, and open its **document type**.

    ![Pictures](pictures/documenttypes.png)

 2. Edit the document type definition and locate the **Printouts** panel.
-If it isn't already visible, add it through the **Customize panel** feature.
+If it isn't already visible, add it through the **Customize form** feature.

 3. From the **Fiscal Receipt Template** field, select the fiscal receipt template you created.